Last Updated on

-I have a friend, Nils, who started off as a rather self-conscious and socially anxious person (like most of us do).
+I have a friend, Nils, who started off as a rather self-conscious and shy person (like most of us do).
 He managed to evolve through the “loud, compensating self-confidence” to finally arrive at the grounded, authentic, core confidence.

 I know that people who get to know him today are certain that he’s born with his confidence.

 During one period in his life, Nils tried pushing as far out of his comfort zone as he possibly could